jackyzha0/jackyzha0.github.io/content/thoughts/Sloppy Hashing DHT.md

 Choral achieves locality through clustering!
 It creates self-organizing clusters of nodes that fetch information from each other to avoid communicating with more distant or heavily-loaded servers.

+Notes
+- 'Sloppiness' comes from the fact that a `set(key, nodeaddr)` operation doesn't just store the pointer `nodeaddr` on one node
+	- It stores pointers along the lookup path for popular keys (this is called "spilling-over")
+	- Helps to balance load while inserting pointers, retrieving pointers, and downloading data
+- Generally set a TTL for records to expire quickly enough to keep the fraction of stale pointers below 50%

 ## Network Layers
 In order to restrict queries to nearby machines, each Coral node is a member of several DSHTs, which we call clusters, of increasing network diameter.